 She has honed her remarkable live show over hundreds of performances across Europe, from bars in Southern Italy, to fisherman’s villages in Iceland and major music festivals such as Melt Festival, Berlin Festival and Fusion Festival in Germany.
 She has also performed on national television in Australia (Spicks & Specks, 2014) and Germany (TV Noir).
 In 2014 she was invited by Rolling Stone Magazine (Germany) to record a David Bowie cover for a special CD compilation.

 Her newest release is The Woman Who Counted The Stars EP, described as “a cosmic experience buzzing with sonic energy” (Happy Mag) and "Flowing from [...] minimal loops to stadium-scaled grandeur” by Rolling Stone Magazine (Australia).

 The new EP encapsulates Phia’s ferocious creativity, with the five tracks brimming with layers of glitter and grit, heralding the arrival of a bold new sound for the Melbourne-born singer- songwriter.
 Pulsing, distorted drums and intergalactic juno synths collide with fuzz guitar and vintage casio keyboards, as Phia’s longtime production collaborator Josh The Cat realises a sonic vision that manages to be both lush, raw, and emotionally affecting.
 Phia’s effortlessly charismatic, crystal-clear vocal soars

-The Woman Who Counted the Stars is a rapid fire follow up to her debut album The Ocean of Everything, which was recorded in her then-home of Berlin and mixed in New York by Eli Crews (Tune-Yards; Deerhoof; Dear Reader).
-Double J hailed the album as “bright, catchy as hell pop”, with Dom Alessio (Triple J) declaring it “a bundle of joy”.
+The Woman Who Counted the Stars EP is a rapid fire follow up to her debut album The Ocean of Everything, which was recorded in her then-home of Berlin with the aid of a Musicboard Berlin stipendium, awarded to Berlin residents making integral contributions to the Berlin Music scene.